rlmoser99/ruby_chess/notes.md

 ## Chess Ideas
 - Have player choose a piece to move & then display the legal moves for player to input?
 - Visually warn player when King is in check
+- Show the pieces that have been captured

 ## Main
 - create players